DEPRECIATING ACTIVITY CENTRES

 - The economic functions of both the centre and the economy as a whole evolving.

 To combat this, even relatively mature centres need to match their natural depreciation with renewed investment and the ongoing development of the function and comparative advantage of the centre.
-Figure 1 illustrates a centres value proposition over time with and without regular renewal.

 A mistake that many centres make, generally after a period of significant capital investment, is making the assumption that a centre has “arrived”.
 Often these centres have their time in the sun where they are held up as exemplars of urban development and amenity, with others actively seeking to mimic their successes.
 This can lull decision-makers and stakeholders into not recognising that, from the moment the ribbon is cut, their value proposition is depreciating as competitors improve and user’s needs evolve.
 This mistake is typified by a trend of decision-making that prioritises the defense of the existing function and form over ongoing renewal.